Episode 330

 That's scary, you know?

-Yeah, but she has always been controlling.
+Yeah, but she's always been controlling.
 I have to ask if I can leave the house.

 I have to